teppokoivula/ProcessLinkChecker/README.md

 ### Running the LinkCrawler

 LinkCrawler can be started directly from Process Link Checkers UI, but this can be very slow and resource-intensive task, which is why it really should be triggered periodically as a Cron task.
-For this purpose there's a file called LinkCrawlerInit.php included with Process Link Checker.
+For this purpose there's a file called Init.php included with Process Link Checker.
 This file is very simple and mostly just includes LinkCrawler.php and executes it, thus providing a simple way for Cron to init LinkCrawler:

-`0 0 * * * /usr/bin/php /path/to/site/modules/ProcessLinkChecker/LinkCrawlerInit.php >/dev/null 2>&1`
+`0 0 * * * /usr/bin/php /path/to/site/modules/ProcessLinkChecker/Init.php >/dev/null 2>&1`

 (Note: your PHP path may vary, you might want to do something else with errors than redirect them to /dev/null etc. Consult your hosting company if youre unsure about setting up Cron tasks.)